We love our kids very much, but sometimes it’s nice to just

 Tour the Downtown Area

 After our hearty lunch, we took a driving tour around the city.
 We drove by the Tennessee Titans stadium, some country music sites (Grand Ole Opry, Ryman Auditorium, Country Music Hall of Fame, RCA Studio B) and Vanderbilt University.
 We are not huge country music fans, so we did not take any tours inside the buildings, but at least wanted to see some of the sites where country music got its’ start.
+Many friends of ours toured these places and loved it, but it was just not for us.

 After some sightseeing, we decided to attend a chocolate tasting and tour at an artisanal chocolate shop Olive & Sinclair.
 The tour was pretty interesting, and the smell was fantastic.
 The tour only happens on Saturdays and it costs $5 per person (very affordable).
 We made reservations in advance, but